markmoxon/c64-elite-flicker-free/README.md

 The code in the flicker-free patch was reconstructed from a disassembly of the BBC Master version released on [Ian Bell's personal website](http://www.elitehomepage.org/).

-The game disks in this repository are very similar to those released on [Ian Bell's personal website](http://www.elitehomepage.org/), but to ensure accuracy to the released versions, I've used disk images from the [Commodore 64 Preservation Project](https://archive.org/details/C64_Preservation_Project_10th_Anniversary_Collection) (it turns out that the disk images on Ian Bell's site differ slightly from the official versions).
+The Commodore 64 game disks in this repository are very similar to those released on [Ian Bell's personal website](http://www.elitehomepage.org/), but to ensure accuracy to the released versions, I've used disk images from the [Commodore 64 Preservation Project](https://archive.org/details/C64_Preservation_Project_10th_Anniversary_Collection) (it turns out that the disk images on Ian Bell's site differ slightly from the official versions).
+The Commodore Plus/4 version is based on the disk image from Ian Bell's site.

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.

 Huge thanks are due to the original authors for not only creating such an important piece of my childhood, but also for releasing the source code for us to play with.
 Also, a big thumbs up to Kroc Camen for his epic [Elite Harmless](https://github.com/Kroc/elite-harmless) project, which is a really useful reference for anyone exploring the C64 binaries.
 Finally, thanks to the gurus in this [Lemon64 forum thread](https://www.lemon64.com/forum/viewtopic.php?t=67762&start=90) for their sage advice.

+For the Commodore Plus/4 version, I am indebted to @Kekule1025 on Twitter, who extracted the original game from Pigmy's binaries, and wrapped it back up once I had finished adding the patch.
+Thank you Kekule.

 You can find more information about my own Elite project in the [fully documented source code for Elite on the BBC Micro](https://www.bbcelite.com).